bamos/python-scripts/README.md

 and that there are no careless errors that cause the scripts to not execute the help message.
-[pep8](https://github.com/jcrocholl/pep8) will fail the build pep8 styling conventions aren't met.
+[pep8](https://github.com/jcrocholl/pep8) will fail the build if pep8 styling conventions aren't met.

 # Scripts